samhains/samhains.github.io/blog/_posts/temp/2018-12-13-final-reflections.md

 A more critically engaged art practice.
 Many new connections to systems and histories.
 A better understanding of my strengths and weaknesses.
 A better understanding of cybernetic control systems.
 I'd like to engage further with 'digital ethnography' to inform the creation of digital spaces that comment and critique digital spaces.

 Next year I'd like to draw a connection between the rising of sea levels and of cybernetic control systems.
+I hope to create video works that contribute to a more critical discourse around technology and its influence on peoples lives.

 **Some References**<br>